AvaloniaUI/AvaloniaUI.DeveloperTools/docs/faq.md

 ## Is it possible to connect multiple instances to the Developer Tools?

-Yes, while single instance of Developer Tools is running and activated, you can connect one or many apps to it.
+Yes, while a single instance of Developer Tools is running and activated, you can connect one or many apps to it.
 Each new connection will open a new Developer Tools window, working independently from each other.

 ## Does it work with Browser/Android/iOS?

 It does work with mobile and browser applications.
-But it requires slightly different setup, mainly - Developer Tools application has to be opened manually, as it's not possible to run desktop processes from the sandboxed environment or mobile.
+But it requires slightly different setup, mainly - `Developer Tools` application has to be opened manually, as it's impossible to run desktop processes from the sandboxed environment or mobile.

 ## Can I use Developer Tools and DiagnosticsPackage with NativeAOT app?

 Yes.
 DiagnosticsPackage is fully trimming friendly.
 Even though it does use reflection, the tool was tested with AOT.

+## Is it necessary to exclude `AvaloniaUI.DiagnosticsSupport.Avalonia` package from Release/Production build?

+Tool can be useful for internal testing of Release builds.
+And it's not necessary to only include it with Debug builds.

+Unlikely the legacy Avalonia DevTools, this package is not shipped with heavy dependencies that might break Release compilation.

+But it is still advised to exclude this package on production builds for security and bundle size reasons.

 ## Is AvaloniaUI Developer Tools open source?